raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ***

-### Relation to EDNS(0) TCP Keepalive Option
+### Relation to edns-tcp-keepalive EDNS0 Option

-The inactivity timeout value in the Keepalive TLV (DSO-TYPE=1) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
-A client/server pair that supports DSO MUST NOT use the EDNS(0) TCP KeepAlive option within any message after a DSO Session has been established.
-Once a DSO Session has been established, if either client or server receives a DNS message over the DSO Session that contains an EDNS(0) TCP Keepalive option, this is a fatal error and the receiver of the EDNS(0) TCP Keepalive option MUST forcibly abort the connection immediately.
+The inactivity timeout value in the Keepalive TLV (DSO-TYPE=1) has similar intent to the edns-tcp-keepalive EDNS0 Option {{?RFC7828}}.
+A client/server pair that supports DSO MUST NOT use the edns-tcp-keepalive EDNS0 Option within any message after a DSO Session has been established.
+A client that has sent a DSO message to establish a session MUST NOT send an edns-tcp-keepalive EDNS0 Option from this point on.
+Once a DSO Session has been established, if either client or server receives a DNS message over the DSO Session that contains an edns-tcp-keepalive EDNS0 Option, this is a fatal error and the receiver of the edns-tcp-keepalive EDNS0 Option MUST forcibly abort the connection immediately.

 ***